epfl-ada/ada-2022-project-pinacolada/README.md

 Workload distribution :
 - Antoine Daeniker : focus on Outliers analysis, help other members of the group
-- Kilian d'Eternod : focus on Clustering analysis, help other members of the group
+- Kilian d'Eternod : focus on Clustering/Forecasting analysis, help other members of the group
 - Eloi Garandel : focus on Data Explroation and Website layout, help other members of the group
 - Rafael Mozo : help other members of the group